Tokyo Station: Overview

 Tokyo Station serves as the interchange station for both conventional and Shinkansen lines.
 The station is served by many railway lines operated by JR East.
 For conventional lines, the station is the terminus of the Tōkaidō Main Line, the Chūō Main Line, Keiyō Line, and the Sōbu Main Line.
 The station is also served by the Ueno–Tokyo Line, Keihin–Tōhoku Line, Yamanote Line, rapid services of Sōbu Line and Yokosuka Line.

-The station is also directly connected to two Shinkansen lines, the Tōhoku Shinkansen and Tokaido Shinkansen operated by JR Central.
+The station is also directly connected to two Shinkansen lines: the Tōhoku Shinkansen, operated by JR East and the Tokaido Shinkansen, operated by JR Central.
 Shinkansen trains from other lines also service the station via these two lines.
 The services from Yamagata Shinkansen, Akita Shinkansen, which are Mini-Shinkansen lines, connect to Tokyo Station via the Tōhoku Shinkansen.
 Jōetsu Shinkansen and Hokuriku Shinkansen services also operate from Tokyo Station.
 Hokkaido Shinkansen services operated by JR Hokkaido also run on Tohoku Shinkansen tracks to service Tokyo Station.
 Tokyo Metro's Marunouchi Line serves the station as well.

 The station is linked by underground passageways to the Ōtemachi underground (subway) station complex served by the Tōzai, Chiyoda, Hanzōmon, and Mita subway lines.

 It is also possible to walk to the Nijūbashimae, Hibiya, Yūrakuchō, Ginza, and Higashi-ginza Stations completely underground (the last a distance of over 2 km), but these stations can usually be reached more quickly by train.

 Tokyo Station is also a major intercity bus terminal, with regular midday service to several cities in the Kantō region and overnight service to the Kansai and Tōhoku regions.
 The furthest overnight bus service goes to Izumo-Taisha, over 800 km away.